-Professor Zakarin has been teaching Legal Process, the first year legal research and writing course, since 2003 and, in 2010, she proposed and developed the course Cybercrime which she has been teaching, when offered, since its adoption.
+In addition to teaching legal process, in 2010 she proposed and developed the course Cybercrime which she has been teaching since its adoption.
 With an undergraduate degree in Computer Science, she combined her interest in technology with her interest in the law by creating this popular elective course.
-In Cybercrime, law students study issues involving technology and the applicability of the Fourth Amendment, statutory regulations in obtaining stored data, cyberbullying, stalking, harassment and more.
-In 2014, she appeared on the Touro Law Center radio show, On the Docket, to discuss and answer questions about the United States Supreme Court case Riley v.
-California that ruled on whether cell phones found incident to a lawful arrest may be searched without a warrant.
+She has written and presented extensively on the intersection of technology and the law.
+Her latest article, published in 2022, Requiring What’s Not Required: Circuit Courts Are Disregarding Supreme Court Precedent and Revisiting Officer Inadvertence in Cyberlaw Cases, explores the way courts treat officer inadvertence as a necessity despite the United States Supreme Court ruling that no longer requires it in plain view searches.
+She has appeared on the Touro Law Center radio show, On the Docket, to discuss and answer questions about the United States Supreme Court case Riley v.
+California that held that cell phones found incident to a lawful arrest may not be searched without a warrant.

 Publications View Dean Zakarin's work on SSRN.